LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 * A JSON encoding of a FieldMask (e.g. - for REST interface) must convert the specified field names to / from camel case.

-For all of these reasons, the Transport API took a different approach to support the concepts of nullability and partial resource operations well.
+For all of these reasons, the Transport API took a different approach to support the concepts of nullability and partial resource operations.

 First, in the protobuf representation of actual resources (as opposed to request-response helper messages) we made every field truly optional.
 Therefore, a field being absent in a resource's message has no intrinsic meaning in and of itself.
-If a field is absent in the protobuf representation of a resource, then that says nothing about whether the underlying resource actually has a normal or
-speicial value for that field.
+If a field is absent in the protobuf representation of a resource, then that says nothing about whether the underlying resource actually has a normal or special value for that field.
 The absence only means that *this* protobuf message says nothing about that field of the underlying resource.

 Second, for fields that can have a special value, we allow them to be explicitly set to a special NULL value.